 In terms of materials I'm gathering: I've been focusing on oral history interviews, which I've been conducting in person and on the phone.
-If you know a partner, or are one yourself, please be in touch at email@example.com.
+If you know a partner, or are one yourself, please be in touch at firstname.lastname@example.org.
 The identity of all interviewees is protected through confidentiality and pseudonym protocols.
-We're also gathering representations from digital and media culture concerning partners; this is something that Jenna Caprani an undergraduate student at the University of Toronto, is helping me with.
-Many thanks to Talia Linz former MA student at the Univerity of Toronto who helped me with this project in 2012.
+I am also gathering representations from digital and media culture concerning partners; this is something that Jenna Caprani an undergraduate student at the University of Toronto, is helping me with.
+Many thanks to Talia Linz, former MA student, and Jenna Caprani, current undergrad student at the Univerity of Toronto, for their work on this project.

 Nicola R. Brown, "Stories from Outside the Frame: Intimate Partner Abuse in Sexual-minority Women's Relationships with Transsexual Men",

 Feminism & Psychology, Vol.29 No. 3, 2007: pp. 373-393.

 Nicola R. Brown, "The Sexual Relationships of Sexual-Minority Women Partnered with Trans Men: A Qualitative Study", Archives of Sexual Behavior, Vol.39 No.2, 2010, pp.561-572.